 Results

 The petiole epidermis of 27 plant species from 10 families was analyzed.
 Fabaceae and Asteraceae, with five species each, had the greatest representation among all families.
 Apocynaceae, Cucurbitaceae, Euphorbiaceae, Magnoliaceae, Malvaceae, Rosaceae, Solanaceae, and Verbenaceae each contained one to three species.
-Four species of Apocynaceae (Nerium oleander L., Plumeria acutifolia Ait., P. obtusa (Linn.), and P. rubra Ait.) have been observed with irregular epidermal cells with long cell lengths ranging from 75.7 µm to 146 µm.
+Four species of Apocynaceae (Nerium oleander L., Plumeria acutifolia Ait., P. obtusa (Linn.), and P. rubra Ait.) have been observed with irregular epidermal cells with long cell lengths ranging from 75.7 µm to 146 µm (Fig 1).
 Similar irregular to hexagonal cells were observed in Asteraceae species (Calendula arvensis, Calendula indica, Tagetes erecta L., Helianthus annuus L., Zinnia elegans), with long cell lengths ranging from 60.2 µm to 344.7 µm, with Calendula arvensis presenting the longest cells.

 The petiole anatomical study revealed that epidermal cells of the family Fabaceae (Bauhinia variegata (Linn.), Butea frondosa, Cassia fistula L., Erythrina suberosa Roxb., Delonix regia) were irregular to pentagonal.
 The epidermal cell lengths range from 89.1 µm to 361 µm.
 The epidermal cells range from Hexagonal to polygonal epidermal cells with lengthy cell lengths up to 352 µm were found in Magnoliaceae and Malvaceae species (Magnolia grandiflora (Linn.) and Hibiscus rosa-sinensis H.).